What is the Role of Conscience in Moral Decision-Making?

 The belief that the conscience is a moral authority in its own right has resulted in Catholics supporting and promoting many intrinsic evils, including contraception, sterilization, abortion, homosexual activity, pornography and euthanasia.

 Many organizations vigorously promote this false understanding of the human conscience in order to gain more support from Catholic laity.
 One of these groups is “Catholics” for Choice (CFC), whose mission consists of attempting to convince people that they can be pro-abortion and still be “good Catholics.”
 In its quarterly magazine, ironically entitled Conscience, CFC attempts to legitimize the obvious paradox that “Church law affirms both the right and the responsibility of a Catholic to follow his or her conscience, even when it conflicts with church teaching”2 (emphasis added).

 This is a fundamental error, and are many examples of how it naturally carries over into other moral issues.
-Teresa Kelly, a member of Toronto’s Catholic school board, recently said that being part of a gay-straight alliance whose purpose is to disseminate homosexualist propaganda in the schools is “the embodiment of a perfectly-formed Catholic conscience.”
-She dismissed her critics, who quoted actual Church teachings on homosexuality, as “archaic.”
+Teresa Kelly, a member of Toronto’s Catholic school board, recently said that being part of a gay-straight alliance whose purpose is to disseminate homophile propaganda in the schools is “the embodiment of a perfectly-formed Catholic conscience.”
+She dismissed her critics, who quoted actual Church teachings on homosexuality, as “archaic.”4

 In order for a person’s conscience to be conditioned to accept evil, it must first decisively turn away from God’s teachings and decide that it can determine for itself what is right and wrong, ignoring all external and objective standards if necessary in order to reach the desired conclusion.